cwilmott/GEOGC183/docs/Week-09-Geodata.md

 When you're done, you're ready to export your GeoJSON for the final time.
 - Go to *Save* and choose *geoJSON*
 - Find the location of the *last* geojson you saved, and rename it "183data.geojson".
-(2) DO NOT CLOSE THIS FOLDER. ( . annotate }
+(2) DO NOT CLOSE THIS FOLDER.
+{ .annotate }
 2. To rename a folder, right click and select "rename"

 ### Set up your Github